fubark/cosmic/graphics/README.md

 ### Usage
 * To use this library in your own projects, use this repo as a template including build.zig and build your main just like demo.zig.
 * This might be simpler once we have an official package manager for zig or when we have c bindings.
 There might also be a way to reuse lib project's build.zig.

+## License
+Cosmic Graphics is free and open source under the MIT License.